xinwenfu/mitmproxy-get/README.md

 # Reset iptables

 After the tasks are done, iptables shall be reset.
-Otherwise, things may be messed up.
+Otherwise, normal web browsing may be messed up.

 Reset iptables by restarting the VM, or by running commands.
 ```